cksystemsteaching/selfie/README.md

 ![Correct Integer Literal FSM](figures/correct-integer-literal-FSM.png "Correct Integer Literal FSM")

 The finite state machine that matches the correct regular expression is shown above.
 Here, we only need to divert the state transition labelled `"0"` to a new accepting state that does not have any further state transitions.
 The rest stays the same.
-We have nevertheless not included the fix in the C* grammar to keep it as an introductory exercise for students.
+We have nevertheless not included the fix in the C\* grammar to keep it as an introductory exercise for students.

 ![Scanning Integer Literals](figures/scanning-integer-literals.png "Scanning Integer Literals")

 Let us move on to the third problem of designing and implementing an algorithm for efficiently scanning integer literals in decimal notation.
 The solution is implemented in selfie in a procedure called `get_symbol()`.
-The above figure shows the part of the procedure that scans integer literals.
+That procedure does in fact implement the whole scanner of the selfie compiler.
+The above figure only shows the part of the procedure that scans integer literals.
 As example, we again use the sequence of characters `85`.
-The code is shown in the middle, the input to the code, that is, the sequence of characters to the left, and, most importantly, the state of main memory after the code finished accepting `85`.
-The (buggy) regular expression and (correct) finite state machine are also there showing the full picture from all angles.
+The code is shown in the middle.
+The input to the code, that is, the sequence of characters is shown to the left.
+Most importantly, the state of main memory after the code finished accepting `85` is shown to the right.
+For reference, the (correct) regular expression and (correct) finite state machine are also there.

+First up, there are four global variables involved in the code called `character`, `symbol`, `integer`, and `literal`.
+The global variable `character` contains the ASCII encoding of the character that has most recently been read.
+This variable is the input to the algorithm while the other three variables are the output.
+The global variable `symbol` indicates which symbol has most recently been scanned.
+As we see below, `symbol` is read by the parser to see which symbol the scanner has most recently accepted.
+In other words, `symbol` is to the parser what `character` is to the scanner.
+If the algorithm accepts the scanned sequence of characters as an integer literal, the algorithm sets `symbol` in its last statement to the value of another global variable called `SYM_INTEGER` which is defined elsewhere.
+For lack of constants in C\*, we use a *code convention* here where all-capitalized variables are treated as constants by never changing their value after initialization.
+As always you can search the selfie source code for code not shown here.
+Finally, the global variable `integer` is a pointer to the sequence of characters that has most recently been accepted as integer literal while the global variable `literal` contains the actual numerical value represented by the sequence of characters `integer` points to.
+There is also a local variable called `i` that we use to remember where in memory to store the most recently read `character`.

+Reflection on variables vs code...

 regularly forgetful...

 ![Computing Numerical Values](figures/atoi.png "Computing Numerical Values")

+hex assignment!

 ![Scanning Character Literals](figures/scanning-character-literals.png "Scanning Character Literals")